We understand aphasia and how if affects you.

-Getting support and inspiration from others is important too.
+Support and inspiration from others is important too.

-Listen to Emily’s inspirational words after her stroke at 24 years of age.
+Emily’s inspirational words after her stroke at 24 years of age.

-Say one thing at a time
+Say one thing at a time.

-Write down key words
+Write down key words.

-Talking can be frustrating so relax!
+Talking can be frustrating so relax.

 Turn off distracting televisions or radios.

-Do discuss all this with your speech and language therapist, your friends and family.
+Discuss with your speech and language therapist, your friends and family.

 Some people use an “Emergency Aphasia Card” for some communication situations.